Botffy/little-card/README.md

 A small tool built to remove a bit of the hassle from sharing YouTube videos to Instagram Stories.

-It creates a nice image "card" out of a YouTube video link, which can be added to a Story along with the link, making the story more visually appealing.
+It creates a nice image "card" out of a YouTube link, which can be added to a Story along with the link, making the story more visually appealing.
+It works with both YouTube and YouTube Music.

 - Not affiliated with YouTube or Instagram.
 - Uses only public APIs, in accordance with their terms of service.